Step up and step down surfboards can find a place in every surfer’s quiver.

-When the days are calm and the waves are weak, you can reach for your step-down board.
+When the days are calm and the waves are weak, you can reach for your step-down surfboard.

 Popular Step Up and Step Down Surfboards

-Surfboards are not marketed as “step up” or “step down” boards, because whether or not they meet those criteria will depend on your current board.
+Surfboards are not marketed as “step up” or “step down” surfboards, because whether or not they meet those criteria will depend on your current board.

-As a result, there are no boards that we can highlight as the best.
+As a result, there are no surfboards that we can highlight as the best.